-- Excellence in electrical safety of the public.
+- Entries may cover: Excellence in electrical safety of the public.

 - Raise awareness of electrical safety issues in the local community.